kohlhofer/Crossings/chapters/chapter-09.md

 Through the window, Eli stands outside, arms crossed, pride holding her back from stepping inside.
 She watches the exchange, her face unreadable.
 He sees her there, a figure caught between need and independence, between hunger and dignity.

 He reaches into his pocket, pulls out more coins than his purchase requires.
 The metal is warm from his body, the coins worn smooth by countless hands.
-He leaves them on the counter, more than he owes, and pushes them toward Ada.
+He leaves them on the counter and pushes them toward Ada.

 Ada looks at the coins, then at him.
 She lets them sit for a moment, then, with a small nod, she sweeps them into the drawer.
 The sound of metal against wood echoes in the empty store.